 There are hundreds of wildflower meadow seed mixes available.
 They make a great lawn alternative in areas like front gardens.
 Simply strip off the turf, scatter the seeds and water in.

 Alternatively, let your existing lawn grow out and add plug plants into the mix.
-Mow a path through the middle for access.
+Mow a path through the middle for access and you have a striking informal garden that the pollinators will love.

 These seed mixes are ideal if you don’t want to get rid of grass entirely.
 They use hardy, slow-growing ryegrass and fescue that will only need mowing once a month or less.